1. Marco Polo

 Put on some music and play along.
 Film yourself so you can see what you look like.

 Everyone loves a good joke.
-Kids especially love to tell knock, knock jokes.
+Toddlers especially love to tell knock, knock jokes.

 See our huge list of over 300 funny kids jokes and pick your favorites to make a comedy show!